ashish10alex/jetson-nano-setup/README.md

 https://www.youtube.com/watch?v=-G9IIauHOhA

 **Note** -
 You will initially need a keyboard and mouse to setup your device jetson device as client.
-Once you are diconnect from the network you would need to connect the external mouse and keybard again to activate the barrier client.
+Alternatively if you donot have a keyboard enable "On screen keyboard" from System Settings - Universal Access - Typing Once you are diconnect from the network you would need to connect the external mouse and keybard again to activate the barrier client.

+SSL issues:
+Please generate your own Barrier.pem key as described in - https://github.com/debauchee/barrier/issues/231

 **Use macbook pro keyboard layout **
 Keyboard setting -> Text settings -> Add `English (UK, intl, Macintosh)`